itharea/create-stackr/SECURITY.md

 - We will work with you to understand and resolve the issue
 - We will credit you in the fix announcement (unless you prefer to remain anonymous)

-Thank you for helping keep create-core-stack and its users safe!
+Thank you for helping keep create-stackr and its users safe!